 Marinade your flank steak with this sweet and savory marinade that is loaded with garlic then grill for a tender and juicy meal every time.
 Serve on fresh greens for a delicious and easy meal.

-We love great grilled beef and flank steak just screams flavor but needs a nice marinade to not only add the flavors you want but to tenderize some.
-I looked around, and the closest I could find was Grilled Marinated Flank Steak at SimpleRecipe.com.
-I was cooking for a happy wife so more garlic and less honey but otherwise the marinade worked.
+We love great grilled beef, and flank steak just screams flavor but needs a nice marinade not only to add the flavors you want but to tenderize some.

 My technique of cooking differs some.
-I did direct high-temperature grilling here to get nice char on the outside of the meat.
+I did direct high-temperature grilling here to get nice char on the outside of the meat to get a Maillard reaction.
 I love that taste.

 I'm going to a low five.
 Maybe a high 4.
 But lots of great garlic flavor for the wife.